Integrated Healthcare Studies Major (B.S.I.H.S)

 Opportunities Upon Graduation

 This degree provides opportunity for more sophisticated study of allied health disciplines which may enable a student to pursue management and executive positions in the healthcare industry.
-BSIHS students may go on to work in hospitals, medical laboratories, pharmacies, state or federal government agencies, long-term care and rehabilitation facilities, clinical research organizations and a variety of other healthcare related agencies.
+B.S.I.H.S. students may go on to work in hospitals, medical laboratories, pharmacies, state or federal goverment agencies, long-term care and rehabilitation facilities, clinical research organizations and a variety of other healthcare-related agencies.

 Some students who complete this B.S. degree may choose to pursue graduate/professional programs.
 This program provides the opportunity to complete a bachelor's degree (which is normally a requirement for graduate study) and to potentially explore allied health disciplines through elective coursework which may assist/prepare a student for further education at the graduate level.
 Examples of some of the paths for graduate study would include speech-language pathology, audiology, public/community health, health education, health informatics, health care administration, and social work.